 Motor Vehicle Accidents

 Motor vehicle accidents can include collisions involving many types of motorized vehicles.
 You may be traveling in a car or struck by a commercial truck.
-You may have been crossing the road as a pedestrian or bicyclist, or been hit by another vehicle while riding your motorcycle.
+You may have been crossing the road as a pedestrian or bicyclist or been involved in a motorcycle accident.

 In many cases, car accidents are caused by negligent driving behaviors, such as drunk driving, drowsy driving, reckless driving, driving while fatigued, distracted driving, or any other type of traffic violation.
 Negligent drivers can be held accountable when you file a claim against their auto insurance policy or pursue a personal injury lawsuit against them in civil court.
 However, negligent drivers are not the only cause of motor vehicle accidents.